 This publication, based on one produced at the University of Toronto, is intended to promote conversations between faculty and students regarding their mutual expectations.
-While it focuses almost exclusively on the dissertation stage, recent studies indicate that good advising and mentoring that begin early in the student’s career facilitates expeditious degree completion.
+While it focuses almost exclusively on the dissertation stage, recent studies indicate that good advising and mentoring that begin early in the student’s career facilitate expeditious degree completion.
 Generally, each graduate program will provide a program-specific handbook detailing course and examination requirements, regulations, procedures and expectations of both students and faculty, from matriculation through graduation.
 Our hope is that this publication will support that effort and can serve as a starting point for further action.

-Beth Winkelstein, Vice Provost for Education
+Beth A Winkelstein, PhD, Deputy Provost

-and The Council of Graduate Deans
+The Council of Graduate Deans